 To nearly achieve something or get something right.
 The cigar was once a prize for contestants in games.

 Close but no cigar, Albert, it's E=mc squared.

 A story which isn't believed by the speaker or person describing it.

-It was pure cock and bull, that story about the hedgehog orchestra, I'm sure of that.
+It was pure rooster and bull, that story about the hedgehog orchestra, I'm sure of that.

 Come a cropper

 They tried to find the money for that project, and really came a cropper, their credit rating suffered when they got knocked back by the bank.

 Regardless of any kind of obstacle.
 Idiom refers to Fire and Water, a traditional expression meaning the same thing.

 Come hell or high water, we're going to get this done, and get it done today.